 The children reflect on their learning during reflection time and the teacher uses opportunities from Investigation time as catalysts for further learning and for making connections later in the day during explicit literacy and numeracy times.

-All our children have so many authentic and meaningful opportunities to learn how to interact in a positive and appropriate way and when these interactions don’t go well, we can help them to restore relationships in an authentic and meaningful way.
+Our children have so many authentic and meaningful opportunities to learn how to interact in a positive and appropriate way and when these interactions don’t go well, we can help them to restore relationships in an authentic and meaningful way.
 We use “restorative practices” and the Berry Street Education Model to achieve this.

 - Higher levels of engagement and motivation